Are intrinsically disordered proteins?

 Regions in proteins that do not adopt well-ordered 3D structures under physiological conditions are often dubbed natively unstructured, disordered, intrinsically unstructured or unfolded.
 Typical are proteins that adopt stable 3D structures only upon binding to substrates to carry out their function (Fig.

-READ ALSO: What is automation in technology?
+READ ALSO: What is test bench in automotive?

 When were intrinsically disordered proteins discovered?